 Spaza shops are the backbone of South Africa’s townships, providing essential goods and services to millions, particularly in areas underserved by formal retail.
 These small, often family-run businesses offer unparalleled accessibility, long operating hours, and affordable products in smaller, budget-friendly quantities.
 Beyond convenience, spaza shops play a crucial role in local economies.
 They provide flexible purchasing options, including informal credit, negotiable pricing, and culturally relevant stock tailored to community needs.
 However, recent government efforts to regulate spaza shops have sparked widespread debate.
 While formalising the sector aims to enhance food safety and operational standards, concerns have been raised about the feasibility of implementation and its impact on small business owners.
 Critics worry that excessive red tape could threaten livelihoods, increasing costs and limiting accessibility for both shop owners and consumers.
 Recognising these challenges, President Cyril Ramaphosa has extended the registration deadline for spaza shops and food-handling outlets to 28 February 2025.
 This extension provides operators with more time to comply while allowing further discussions on how to balance regulation with the sector’s critical role in township economies.
 As the deadline approaches, stakeholders must find solutions that promote both consumer safety and the sustainability of these vital businesses.

-Why Every Adult Should Have a Will
+Why Every Adult Should Have a Will: It’s More Than Just Money

 How a Postnuptial Agreement Can Protect Your Assets